aeternity/protocol/channels/ON-CHAIN.md

 - `channel_id`: channel id as recorded on-chain
 - `from_id`: participant of the channel that posts the closing transaction
 - `payload`: empty or a transaction proving that the proof of inclusion is part of the channel
 - `poi`: proof of inclusion
+- `ttl`: blockheight target until this transaction can be included
-- `ttl`
+- `fee`: transaction fee
 - `nonce`: taken from the `from_id`'s account
-- `fee`

 Proof of inclusion represents the channel's internal state.
 At the bare minimum it has to include all accounts and their balances.
 It must provide enough